 Training Builds Community.

-Free Training Runs in Athens for All Registered Runners
+Free Group Long Training Runs in Athens

-Free Training Plans
+Free Training Plans for Everyone!

 Novice Marathon Training Plan.
 Ideally suited to the first-time marathoner.
 You can do this!
 Steady increases in mileage, with plenty of rest and recovery, will prepare you to finish the Classic City Marathon with a smile!